 The State of California provides grant and categorical funding to the District.
-Over the last ten years, State grant/categorical revenues and expenditures increased 395.2%.
+Over the last ten years, State grant/categorical revenues and expenditures increased 452.1%.
 The chart below illustrates how the availability of State grant/categorical funding fluctuated widely over the last ten years in response to State Budget conditions.

-In 2021-2022, State Grant/Categorical expenditures totaled \$29,085,180.
-Compared to State Grant/Categorical expenditures for fiscal year 2020-2021, this represents an increase of \$38,122, or 0.1%.
+In 2022-2023, State Grant/Categorical expenditures totaled \$40,840,760.
+Compared to State Grant/Categorical expenditures for fiscal year 2021-2022, this represents an increase of \$11,755,580, or 40.4%.
 Noteworthy State funding included the following grant and categorical initiatives:

-- Basic Needs \$606,385 in funding providing support to provide holistic, comprehensive basic needs services and resources to students to support their successful matriculation through college and beyond and to address student food insecurity, and student housing insecurity. - California Adult Education Plan AB 104 \$508,888 in funding providing support to expand and improve adult education through linkages between high schools and community colleges. - California College Promise AB19 \$1,452,430 in funding from the State Chancellor's Office, which provides a free year of college and extensive academic support services to new full-time students enrolled for the 2021-2022 academic year. - Student Retention and Outreach Immediate Action \$1,384,115 in funding from the State Chancellor's Office to engage former community college students that may have withdrawn from college due to the impacts of COVID-19, as well as with current community college students that may be hesitant to remain in college and prospective students that may be hesitant to enroll in a community college due to COVID-19. - Dreamer Resource Liaison \$135,866 in funding from the State Chancellor's Office to support Dream Resource Liaisons (or UndocuLiaisons), Dream Resource Centers and associated student services as suggested above.
-Colleges should take steps to assess the needs of their undocumented student population and prioritize those needs in the use of funds.
+- Basic Needs \$763,721 in funding providing support to provide holistic, comprehensive basic needs services and resources to students to support their successful matriculation through college and beyond and to address student food insecurity, and student housing insecurity. - California Adult Education Plan AB 104 \$431,138 in funding providing support to expand and improve adult education through linkages between high schools and community colleges. - California College Promise AB19 \$1,686,644 in funding from the State Chancellor's Office, which provides a free year of college and extensive academic support services to new full-time students enrolled for the 2022-2023 academic year.

-- The Institutional Effectiveness and Technical Assistance \$5,000,000 in grant funding under the leadership of our District, provides Statewide Technical Assistance Teams and Institutional Effectiveness grant awards to assist Districts with concerns such as accreditation or audit issues. - Statewide Closed Captioning \$1,200,000 in Distance Education grant funding coordinates assistance to all California Community Colleges to facilitate and fund live and off-line captioning and transcription services. - Strong Workforce Local Share and Strong Workforce Regional Share \$2,891,044 in categorical funding increases the number of students enrolled in programs leading to high-demand, high wage jobs.
-The Strong Workforce programs are grouped into seven areas targeting student success, career pathways, workforce data and outcomes, curriculum, CTE faculty, regional coordination and funding. - Student Equity and Achievement Plan \$5,560,067 in categorical resources fund increased access, promote and sustain the efforts of credit students to be successful in their educational endeavors, ensure that all students complete their college courses, persist to the next academic term, and achieve their educational objectives through the assistance of student-direct components student equity and achievement process: admissions, orientation, assessment and testing, and counseling. - Veterans Resource Center \$125,758 in categorical resources provides funding for veteran specific tutoring, peer to peer mentoring, textbook loan program, mental health services and bridge to external service. - Additional noteworthy funding \$828,911 in funding providing support to provide support for Mental Health, EEO Best Practices, LGBTQ+, and Culturally Competent Faculty Professional Development
+- COVID-19 Recovery Block Grant \$9,738,904 in one-time funding for districts to address issues related to the COVID-19 pandemic to support activities that will mitigate learning losses, support professional development, technology infrastructure, open educational resources, and mental health and wellness. - The Institutional Effectiveness and Technical Assistance \$10,000,000 in grant funding under the leadership of our District, provides Statewide Technical Assistance Teams and Institutional Effectiveness grant awards to assist Districts with concerns such as accreditation or audit issues. - Strong Workforce Local Share and Strong Workforce Regional Share \$3,167,388 in categorical funding increases the number of students enrolled in programs leading to high-demand, high wage jobs.
+The Strong Workforce programs are grouped into seven areas targeting student success, career pathways, workforce data and outcomes, curriculum, CTE faculty, regional coordination and funding. - Student Equity and Achievement Plan \$5,838,638 in categorical resources fund increased access, promote and sustain the efforts of credit students to be successful in their educational endeavors, ensure that all students complete their college courses, persist to the next academic term, and achieve their educational objectives through the assistance of student-direct components student equity and achievement process: admissions, orientation, assessment and testing, and counseling. - Student Retention and Outreach Immediate Action \$2,286,007 in funding from the State Chancellor's Office to engage former community college students that may have withdrawn from college due to the impacts of COVID-19, as well as with current community college students that may be hesitant to remain in college and prospective students that may be hesitant to enroll in a community college due to COVID-19. - Veterans Resource Center \$125,451 in categorical resources provides funding for veteran specific tutoring, peer to peer mentoring, textbook loan program, mental health services and bridge to external service. - Zero Textbook Cost Program Technical Assistance Provider \$1,564,157 in funding to administer community college district wide development and implementation of zero-textbook-cost degrees and development of open educational resources for courses to reduce the overall cost of education for students and decrease the time it takes students to complete degree programs. - Additional noteworthy funding \$1,480,734 in funding providing support to provide support for Dreamer Resource Liaison, Mental Health, LGBTQ+, Native American Student Success and Support Program and Zero Textbook Cost Programs.